gvnadir/SailPoint-IdentityIQ/IdentityIQ Introduction.md

 The workflow definition determines how iiq process the request.
 For example the workflow can include a policy evaluation.
 Then the workflow handles submitting the request provisioning.

-## Manual Provisioning
+## Provisioning

-> Manual Provisioning refers to the **process of granting or revoking access** to various systems, applications, and resources based on defined policies and rules.
+> Provisioning refers to the **process of granting or revoking access** to various systems, applications, and resources based on defined policies and rules.
 It involves creating, modifying, or deleting user accounts, roles, and permissions across an organization's IT infrastructure.

 ## Event-Driven Provisioning